mahle68/seabirds_storms_public/README.md

-# seabirds_storms_public
+# Seabird morphology determines operational wind speeds, tolerable maxima and responses to extremes
-# R script for reproducing the resutls of Nourani et al. 2023.
+### R script for reproducing the resutls of Nourani et al. 2023.
-# Data is stored on Edmond repository "seabirds’ wind niche" at https://doi.org/10.17617/3.8U7EHD
+### Data is stored on Edmond repository "seabirds’ wind niche" at https://doi.org/10.17617/3.8U7EHD

-Seabird morphology determines operational wind speeds, tolerable maxima and responses to extremes

 Nourani et al. 2023